albill/albill.github.com/_posts/2007-12-05-big-internet-explorer-news.md

 So, I'm very concerned about this, because being the person here that's supposed to be the liaison between designers and developers for the Web and the browser conversation, this conversation seems to have been pretty much shut down, and I'm very concerned as to why that is, and how we can correct it.

 BILL GATES:  I'll have to ask Dean what the hell is going on.
-I mean, we're not -- <b><em>there's not like some deep secret about what we're doing with IE.</em></b>
+I mean, we're not -- <strong><em>there's not like some deep secret about what we're doing with IE.</em></strong>

 MOLLY HOLZSCHLAG:  But they're not letting -- like you know how people (inaudible) going around talking (inaudible), but I do realize that there is a new engine, there is some information, and this information is not -- we are being asked not to talk about it.
 So, I'm concerned about that.